 Baking Salmon Fillet

 Baking is one of the easiest and healthiest ways to cook salmon.
-It involves using dry heat, which preserves the fish’s natural juices while enhancing its flavor.
+It’s also an ideal method when considering how to prepare salmon fillet with minimal effort.
+Baking involves using dry heat, which preserves the fish’s natural juices while enhancing its flavor.

 How to Bake Salmon: